internalfx/quickshot/README.md

 - Supports autocompiling scss locally before uploading to Shopify
 - Can use with `.gitignore` files or a custom `.quickshotignore` file.
 - Can `download/upload/watch` any Shopify Page.
 Allowing you to edit your pages locally in your favorite editor.
+- Can `download/upload` Shopify Products.
+Easily transfer products between stores!
+Even the images and metafields!

 http://quickshot.io/